lifeonlars/tgg-angular-prototype/README.md

     * This will download all the node dependencies used for the project.
 * When the packages download is complete type `ng serve`
     * This will start the local web server and view the prototype in your browser.
-    * After a few seconds this should automatically start your browser and open up http://localhost:4200/
+    * After a few seconds you can start your browser and open up http://localhost:4200/

 ## Development server